 also see About Jason DeBord

-The Rock Subculture Journal is a website and resource that celebrates rock and pop music, and related subgenres, in a variety of forms, from news to reviews to analysis and opinions regarding everything from studio recordings to live performances to collectible artifacts and memorabilia.
+The Rock Subculture Journal is a website and resource that celebrates rock and pop music, and related subgenres, in a variety of forms, from news to concert reviews and photography to analysis and opinions regarding everything from studio recordings to live performances to collectible artifacts and memorabilia.

 A component part of the Rock Subculture Journal is its related Facebook, Twitter, and YouTube pages, which I encourage interested readers to like and subscribe to in order to have more information and social interaction with this site.

-While the Original Prop Blog is fairly narrowly focused on collecting rare memorabilia, my intention with the Rock Subculture Journal (or RSJ for short) is to be much more lax in that regard; while I intend to share my knowledge from the collecting side with readers here, it is one of many aspects I hope to develop over time.
-With the RSJ, I really wish to celebrate a love of music, and especially the incredible opportunities to go and see favorite artists perform live, and in some rare cases, even meet and interact with them.
+With the Rock Subculture Journal, I really wish to celebrate a love of music, and especially the incredible opportunities to go and see favorite artists perform live, and in some rare cases, even meet and interact with them.

-Another significant part of this endeavor, that I hope to build on significantly, is the idea of combining a love of travel and concert going… and I hope to build significant resources and a community of fans of music who want to partake in “Concert Travel” and share ideas and resources in this regard.
+Another fundamental part of this endeavor, that I hope to build on significantly, is the idea of combining a love of travel and concert going… and I hope to build real world resources and inspiration for a community of music fans who want to partake in “Concert Travel” and share ideas and resources in this regard.
 See Article: “Traveling for Concerts – An Overview”

 One of the most challenging aspects for this endeavor has been coming up with a name for it… I spent much time on Dictionary.com, Wikipedia, and generally reflecting on what suits my intentions (and is not terribly long).